fabP258/FastMatMul/blog/matmul.md

   matrix->numCols = 0;
 }
 ```
+### Adressing different data types

-Now let us address the third drawback, which is that we are currently only able to represent float matrices.
+Now let us address the third drawback of the naive approach, which is that we are currently only able to represent float matrices.
 We start by defining an enum representing the data type.

 ```C
 typedef enum {